hunterdyar/cmp120-data-processing-assignment/readme.md

 - What single day in the dataset had the fewest births?
 - Report which day of the week contains the most births (as a complete sentence.
 IE: "Monday" not "1")
-- Report on which day of the year has the fewest births, on average.
 - How many fewer births happen on Dec.
-25th than the average of that day of week
+25th than the average?

-You are writing a simple analysis of data, but you must write it in a sensible and re-usable way.

-Your
+  - Compared to what?
+Average of all days?
+Average of other days in December?
+You decide what is meaningful.

+The reports are just calculated outputs as full sentences.
+You don't need to then go "therefore...." or explain why.
+That is what the parson using this program will hypothetically do.

 ## Getting Started
 When you get any individual line, you will want to use the split function to split it by commas.